 - Jan 18, 2019

 If you want to get your website online, you’ll need a hosting plan.
 There are many types of plans available, such as shared hosting, Virtual Private Server (VPS) hosting, and dedicated hosting.
-However, you’ll also have to choose between managed and unmanaged levels.
-You’ll most likely have to choose between management levels if you are interested in a VPS or Dedicated Server.
+If you’re shopping for a VPS or Dedicated Server, then you’ll most likely have to choose between a Managed and Unmanaged service as well.
+What’s the difference?

-Put simply, unmanaged hosting offers more control over your site and server, whereas managed hosting provides an easier experience and a higher level of support.
-Both options have their merits.
-Therefore, it’s important to understand the differences between the two if you want to select the right kind of hosting for your needs.
+Put simply, unmanaged hosting offers more control over your server, whereas managed hosting provides an easier experience and a higher level of support.
+Both options have their merits, but it depends on your individual needs.
+Therefore, it’s important to understand the differences between Managed and Unmanaged hosting, VPS, and Dedicated servers.

 In this post, we’ll look at the key pros and cons of both managed and unmanaged hosting plans, and help you make an informed choice.
 Let’s get started!